Werpers/makie_demo/README.md

 # Makie demo
-A simple makie animation demo.
+A simple Makie animation demo.
 Solves the periodic one dimensional wave equation and animates the solution in real time.
-To run first activate the julia environment,
+To run first activate the Julia environment,
 ```julia
 pkg> activate makie_example
 ```